 The area is renowned for the number of mighty rivers that converge on this part of James bay, which at the same time hosts one of the most important bird migration routes.
-The river is the site of an important annual event, where families gather at the Smokey Hill rapids on the Rupert River to fish for sea run white fish.
+The river is the site of an important annual event, where families gather at the Smokey Hill rapids on the Rivière Rupert to fish for sea run white fish.
 Visitors can observe traditional fishing practices and sample smoked fish prepared on-site.
 A true local delicacy!

 Nature and photography enthusiasts will find an abundance of subjects, such as the famous sunset over the James bay.
 Make sure to bring your camera to capture this magical moment!